haturatu/jokerman/README.md

-deadman
+jokerman
 =======

-deadman is an observation software for host status using ping.
+jokerman is an observation software for host status using ping & HTTP.

 deadman does not have rich functionalities.
 It only checks host statuses using ICMP echo.
-We recomend using deadman for building temporary networks such as conference and event networks.
+We recommend using deadman for building temporary networks such as conference and event networks.
 This software was originally designed and implemented for Interop Tokyo ShowNet.
+This software is a fork of deadman, extended and renamed as jokerman.
+It adds support for HTTP connectivity checks in addition to the original ICMP echo functionality.

 ![demo](https://github.com/upa/deadman/raw/master/img/deadman-demo.gif)